3.99% leasing for ANY car! One competitive, flat interest rate - no matter which make or model

 Auto-Leasing-Rückgabe

-At the end of the lease term, the leased vehicle has to be returned to the lessor, who may then charge the lessee for depreciation due to the wear.
-Therefore, one should not approach the return of the vehicle too recklessly and expect that everything will already be arranged by the provider.
+At the end of the lease term, the leased vehicle has to be returned to the lessor.
+Depending on the condition of the car, the lessee may be charged for additional depreciation due to excessive wear and tear.
+Therefore, one should not approach the return of the vehicle too recklessly and expect that everything will already be arranged by the leasing provider.
 You often risk a hefty bill, but one which you can protect yourself from, if you observe a few basic rules and invest a little effort.

 Contract clauses - What matters?